Abraham Joshua Heschel: Biography

 In late October 1938, while living in a rented room in the home of a Jewish family in Frankfurt, Heschel was arrested by the Gestapo and deported to Poland in the Polenaktion.
-He spent ten months lecturing on Jewish philosophy and Torah at Warsaw's Institute for Jewish Studies.
+He then spent ten months lecturing on Jewish philosophy and Torah at Warsaw's Institute for Jewish Studies.
 Six weeks before the German invasion of Poland, Heschel fled Warsaw for London with the help of Julian Morgenstern, president of Hebrew Union College, and Alexander Guttmann, an eventual colleague at the Hebrew Union College, who secretly re-wrote Heschel's ordination certificate to meet American visa requirements.

 Heschel's sister Esther was killed in the German bombing of Warsaw.
 His mother was murdered by Nazis who broke into her flat in the Warsaw Ghetto, where his sister Gittel also died, and his sister Devorah was deported from Vienna to Auschwitz, where she perished.
 He never returned to Germany, Austria or Poland.
 He once wrote, "If I should go to Poland or Germany, every stone, every tree would remind me of contempt, hatred, murder, of children killed, of mothers burned alive, of human beings asphyxiated."

 Heschel arrived in New York City in March 1940.
 He soon left for Cincinnati, serving on the faculty of Hebrew Union College (HUC), the main seminary of Reform Judaism, for five years.
 In 1946 he returned to New York, taking a position with the Jewish Theological Seminary of America (JTS), the main seminary of Conservative Judaism.
-He remained with JTS as professor of Jewish ethics and Mysticism until his death in 1972.
+He remained with JTS as professor of Jewish ethics and Kabbalah until his death in 1972.
 At the time of his death, Heschel lived near JTS at 425 Riverside Drive in Manhattan.